maitreverge/tokenizer/documentation/2_environment_setup.md

 - `SEPOLIA_ENTRYPOINT`: The RPC (Remote Procedure Call) URL used to communicate with the Sepolia blockchain.
   Default: A public node is provided, but it is highly recommended to create a free account on providers like Alchemy or Infura to get a reliable, private RPC URL.
-- `MY_PUBLIC_KEY`: Your Ethereum wallet address (e.g., 0x123...).
-- `MY_PRIVATE_KEY`: The private key associated with your public key.
-This is strictly required to locally sign the deployment transaction.

-⚠️ SECURITY WARNING: Never share your private key or commit the .env file to version control.
-Ensure your .gitignore is properly configured.

 - `SMART_CONTRACT_PATH`: The path to the Solidity file.
 Leave as default (../code/contract/contract.sol) unless you change the repository structure.
+- `WALLETS_FILE`: Path for the wallet manager to store generated wallets.
 - `CONTRACT_ADDRESS`: Leave this empty for now.
 You will populate this variable after successfully running the deployment script.
-- `WALLETS_FILE`: **(Optional)** Path for the wallet manager to store generated wallets.

-**Optional: Insert a screenshot here showing a properly filled .env file (with a dummy private key) in your code editor**
+- `MY_PRIVATE_KEY`: The private key associated with your public key.
+This is strictly required to locally sign the deployment transaction.
+- `MY_PUBLIC_KEY`: Your Ethereum wallet address (e.g., 0x123...).

 ## 3. Blockchain Prerequisites: Gas and Faucets

-Every operation that modifies the state of the blockchain (_like deploying a smart contract or transferring tokens_) requires a computation fee known as **Gas**. **Gas** is paid in the native currency of the network—in this case, _**Sepolia ETH**_.
+Every operation that modifies the state of the blockchain (_like deploying a smart contract or transferring tokens_) requires a computation fee known as **Gas**.

+**Gas** is paid in the native currency of the network—in this case, _**Sepolia ETH**_.

 To deploy `UselessToken42`, the wallet associated with `MY_PRIVATE_KEY` must have a positive balance of Sepolia ETH.